thethp/hubwaypi/README.md

 hubwaypi
 ========

-An API for hubway information that returns information as json instead of having to navigate that XML file
+An API for hubway information that returns information as json instead of having to navigate that XML file, built using node, express, and mongoDB

 #Goals
 The goal of this project is to create an API for the hubway data, so that people can make cool things using all the information they have available.